In Jewish Pride: Rebuilding a People, Ben M. Freeman, aims to educate, inspire and empower Jewish people to reject the shame of antisemitism.

 Online resources and thought leaders

 The Centre for Israel and Jewish Affairs (CIJA) is the advocacy agent of Jewish Federations across Canada.
 CIJA identifies issues important to Canada’s Jewish community and is at the forefront of fighting antisemitism.
+Visit Unlearn It, a CIJA resource hub for educators and parents to learn about, identify, and take action to address antisemitism.

 The Centre for Holocaust Education and Scholarship (CHES) offers year-round programming that includes combating antisemitism, prejudice, and racism and promoting respect for diversity, social justice and human rights.